rdefa001/knowledbaseTrack.io/ReadMe.txt

 (Maybe provide better resolution or alternatives?!)

 ** Top summary w/ most HELPFUL % **
-> Chosing to cancel a flight
+> Choosing to cancel a flight

      ** How to improve above **